 Another option is to invest in real estate investment trusts (REITs).
 A REIT allows you to invest in a company that owns, operates and earns a profit off of real property.
 By investing in REITs, you get exposure to real estate earnings and appreciation without having to manage or finance the properties, personally.

-For investors who want a hedge against equity market downturns, consider REITs that focus on commercial properties, such as retail malls, storage facilities and data warehouses.
+For investors who want a hedge against equity market downturns, consider REITs.
+In 2025, REITs that focused on data centers, logistics hubs, and residential rental markets were outperforming traditional retail-focused REITs, due to higher rental yields and increasing demand for digital infrastructure and housing.
 Like gold ETFs, a good way to purchase and sell REITs is to open an account on an online trading app.

 There are also several real estate investment crowdfunding platforms available in Canada such as NexusCrowd, addy Invest, Equivesto, BuyProperly and Willow.